rust-lang/rust-project-goals/src/2025h1/seamless-rust-cpp.md

 Memory safety vulnerabilities are the most costly kinds of vulnerabilities, both for product owners and their users.
 These vulnerabilities and their costs have persisted despite the deployment of many mitigation measures in memory unsafe languages which often impose costs of their own.[^ag][^rust-in-android]

-Experience has shown that regardless of the size of an existing codebase, incremental adoption of a memory safe language like Rust brings roughly linear benefits in terms of new memory safety vulnerabilities.
-This is because most vulnerabilities come from new code, not old code.[^android]
+Experience has shown that regardless of the size of an existing codebase, incrementally adopting a memory safe language like Rust in new code brings roughly linear benefits in terms of new memory safety vulnerabilities. **This is because most vulnerabilities come from new code, not old code.**[^android] This means Rust adoption has value even if only adopted in new code.

 Given the growing recognition of this problem from within various technical communities, major technology companies, and major governmental bodies, there is increasing pressure to adopt memory safe languages across the board for all new code.
 As this proposal explains, this presents both a significant opportunity and a significant challenge for Rust.